This Country's Leader Shut Down Democracy – With A Little Help From Facebook

 Hun Sen’s party still won the election, though there were allegations of voting irregularities and fraud afterward, leading to tens of thousands of Cambodians protesting in the streets.
 But the prime minister learned an important lesson — that Facebook has a way of getting out your message that would be foolish to ignore.

 “Facebook is the most important part of work as well as life,” said Duong Dara, an aide to Hun Sen and the head of his Facebook team, in a rare interview.
 “The new generation doesn’t have time to watch television anymore, even I don’t buy newspapers.
-The news feed, I can see quickly.”
+The News Feed, I can see quickly.”

-Duong, who is in his early 40s, first started using Facebook, he said, because he saw posts about Cambodia being a dangerous place to visit and wanted to clap back out of patriotism.
+Duong, who is in his early forties, first started using Facebook, he said, because he saw posts about Cambodia being a dangerous place to visit and wanted to clap back out of patriotism.
 Later, he created a fan page for Hun Sen, who he had long supported.
 He attracted millions of followers with his straightforward voice.
 After the election in 2013, Hun Sen himself saw it, Duong said, and got in touch.

 Duong came on board and began building a team to manage Hun Sen’s Facebook presence.
 He declined to specify its size, but said the team was made up of technical people as well as those who understand politics, government policy, and public opinion.